RafaelNH/Free-water-elimination-DTI/article.md

 open-source software for mathematics, science, and engineering (function scipy.optimize.leastsq of Scipy http://scipy.org/).
 To constrain the models parameters to plausibe range, the free water volume fraction $f$ was converted to $f_t = \arcsin (2f-1) + \pi / 2$.
-To compare the robustness of the techniques with and without this constrains, the free water volume fraction transformation was implemented as an optional function feature.
+This free water volume fraction transformation was implemented as an optional function feature so that the robustness of the techniques with and without this constrains is compared.
 In addition to the scipy.optimize.leastsq, the more recent Scipy's optimization function scipy.optimize.least_square (available in Scipy's version 0.17) was also tested.
 This allows solving the non-linear problems directly bounded with predefined constrains, however for the free water elimination model this did not show to overcome the robustness and time speed of the procedure scipy.optimize.leastsq when the proposed f transformation was used (see supplementary_notebook.ipynb for more details).
 To speed the non-linear performance, the free water elimination DTI model jacobian was analytically derived and incorporated to the non-linear procedure (for the details of the jacobian derivation see supplementary_material.md).
 As an expansion of the work done by Hoy and colleagues, we also allow users to use of Cholesky decomposition of the diffusion tensor to insure that this is a positive defined tensor [4].
-Due to the increase of the model's mathematical complexity when the Cholesky decomposition is used, this cannot be used when the analytical Jacobian derivation is selected.
+Due to the increase of the model's mathematical complexity the Cholesky decomposition cannot be used when the analytical Jacobian derivation is selected.

+**Removing problematic estimates**

+For cases that the ground truth free water volume fraction is one (i.e. voxels containing only free water), the tissue's diffusion tensor can fully represent the diffusion signal which erratically induce estimates of the water volume fraction near to one.
+To remove this problematic cases, for all voxels with standard DTI's mean diffusivity values larger than 2.7 mm^{2}.s^{-1}, the free water volume fraction is set to one while all tissue's diffusion tensor parameters are set to zero.
+This mean diffusivity threshold was adjusted to 90% of the theoretical free water diffusion value, however this can be adjusted by changing the optional input 'mdreg' in both WLS and NLS free water elimination procedures.

 **Implemtation Dependencies**.
 In addition to the Scipy's dependencies, both free water elimination fitting procedures requires modules from the open source